chewtoys/media-apps-traefik/README.md

 ## PURPOSE

+> THIS IS A SCALED DOWN VERSION TO TEST ON LESS POWERFUL DEV MACHINE

 Collection of docker media centric and VPN apps.
 If there's anything on here you want to fix or improve feel free to fork and create a PR.
 If you're changing things, such as removing services from the compose file just because you don't want all of them, please do it in a separate build (clone it twice) if you're also going to submit a PR.

 ## All